A Riemann-Roch formula for singular reductions by circle actions: Introduction

 The invariant Riemann-Roch formula \eqref{QR=0} is the content of the celebrated \emph{Quantization commutes with Reduction} principle of Guillemin and Sternberg, which they formulated in \cite{guillemin-sternberg84} in the case of K\"ahler manifolds, always under the assumption that $0$ a regular value of the moment map.
 In that case, the kernel of the Spin$^c$-Dirac operator $D^\pm$ reduces to the kernel of the Dolbeault $\overline\partial$-operator acting on $\Omega^{0,\pm}(M,L)$.
 In particular, the kernel of the $\overline\partial$-operator restricted to $\Omega^{0,0}(M,L)$ coincides with the space $H^0(M,L)$ of holomorphic sections of $L$ over $M$, which is interpreted in \cite{guillemin-sternberg84} as the quantization of the classical phase space $(M,\omega)$.
-In case that $0$ is a regular value of the moment map, the symplectic reduction $(\M_0,\omega_0)$ inherits a natural structure of a K\"ahler orbifold, and it was shown in \cite{guillemin-sternberg84} that there is a natural isomorphism
+Furthermore, $0$ being a regular value, the symplectic reduction $(\M_0,\omega_0)$ inherits a natural structure of a K\"ahler orbifold, and it was shown in \cite{guillemin-sternberg84} that there is a natural isomorphism

 The identity \eqref{GSQR=0} was generalized to the kernel of the $\overline\partial$-operator restricted to $\Omega^{0,j}(M,L)$ for each $j>0$ by Teleman \cite{Tel00} and Zhang \cite{Zha98}.
 Taking the alternating sum of dimensions of these spaces, this precisely leads to the invariant Riemann-Roch formula \eqref{QR=0} in the context of K\"ahler manifolds.
 But since Formula \eqref{QR=0} still makes sense for general symplectic manifolds, see Section \ref{sec:2.3}, it constitutes the appropriate generalization of Quantization commutes with Reduction, since the isomorphism \eqref{GSQR=0} does not make sense in general.
 Formula \eqref{QR=0} was first established in full generality by Meinrenken in \cite{Mei98} using the symplectic cutting techniques of Lerman \cite{Ler95}, then by Tian and Zhang \cite{TZ98} using the analytic localisation techniques of Bismut-Lebeau \cite{BL91}.
 Formula \eqref{QR=0} was generalized to the case of manifolds with boundary by Tian and Zhang in \cite{TZ99}, and after this to the case of non-compact $(M,\omega)$ by Ma and Zhang in \cite{MZ14} and Paradan in \cite{Par03}.
-A generalization to compact CR-manifolds was recently established by Ma, Marinescu and Hsiao in \cite{MMC19}.
+A generalization to compact CR-manifolds was recently established by Ma, Marinescu, and Hsiao in \cite{MMC19}.